jamiejackson/nmc_docker_tutorial/README.md

     tutorial/nginx
 ```

-On OSX/Linux, you're lucky, as you can use the portable version from the tutorial (but with a tweak for the vhost.conf path):
+On OSX/Linux, you're lucky, as you can use the portable version from the tutorial (but with the same tweak for the vhost.conf path):

 ```
 docker run \